krobot-framework/krobot-docs/making-commands.md

 !hello [names...]
 ```

-This is the path of a simple command " !hello " that can take any number of argument to a list called " names ".
+This is the path of a simple command `!hello` that can take any number of argument to a list called `names`.

 ### Args types